garrandall/popular-music-data/tracks/lamplight-david-essex.md

 But I get the feeling
 I better get on home

-Ooh baby, would I look right
+Oh baby, would I look right
 Climbing up the drainpipe
 Baby would it feel right
 If I stayed all night